Gozkybrain/myBank-FinTech/README.md

 If you would like to preview it, please contact me on [Twitter](https://twitter.com/gozkybrain4u).

 Once verified, you can get access to a demo link and test login details for review.

+This project is currently u der review to be rewritten in NextJS for newer updates based on client request.